autophagy/faereld/seonu/usage/configuration.rst

 ==================================== ========================================================= =======
 Option                               Description                                               Default
 ==================================== ========================================================= =======
+max_graph_width                      The maximum character width that the summary graphs       100
-exclude_from_total_time              List of areas to exclude from the total time graph in     - TSK
+                                     should display.
+Useful if running in a large terminal window. exclude_from_total_time              List of areas to exclude from the total time graph in     - TSK summary mode. exclude_from_entry_time_distribution List of areas to exclude from the entry time distribution - IRL
-                                     summary mode.
-exclude_from_entry_time_distribution List of areas to exclude from the entry time distribution - IRL